staxmanade/GitRebaseReflogFixSample/README.md

 	gitlog

-## Attempt to rebase master against it (you should get a conflict)
+## Attempt to rebase master against our branch (you should get a conflict)

 	git rebase master

-## We should be mid-rebase now with a conflict.
+## We should now be mid-rebase and with a conflict.
 Let's simulate a bad merge.

+By accepting the merged file we're simulating a bad merge and moving on through the rebase.

 	git add .
 	git rebase --continue

-## Now if you look at the gitlog you should see a single line of history commits.
+## Now if you look at the gitlog you should see a single line of commits.

+This is normally what we want, and why we do a rebase, but if a merge goes bad and you want to un-do, looking at this graph you might be wondering. `How can I un-do this whole thing and start over?`

 	gitlog